a-duncan/catch/README.md

   - Grab a rock pile and carry it around the map!
 Throw it at the ice wall!
   - Grab a big chunk of ice and launch the cubes in all directions!
   - Toss a ball straight up, then catch it before it hits the ground!
+  - Toss a ball into the ball catcher (glowy blue thing)

 2. **Lava Hailstorm**